void-linux/void-packages/Manual.md

 paths, wildcards will be extended, and multiple entries can be separated by blanks i.e:
 `conf_files="/etc/foo.conf /etc/foo2.conf /etc/foo/*.conf"`.

+- `mutable_files` A list of files the binary package owns, with the expectation that those files will be changed.
+These act a lot like `conf_files` but without the assumption that a human will edit them.

 - `make_dirs` A list of entries defining directories and permissions to be created at install time.
 Each entry should be space separated, and will itself contain spaces. `make_dirs="/dir 0750 user group"`.
 User and group and